 I understand that my violation of ADCS’s Conflicts of Interest policy may result in disciplinary action against me, up to and including unpaid suspension and termination of my employment.

 I acknowledge that I have read and understand the preceding paragraphs.
-I also acknowledge that I have received a copy of this Employee Handbook, and that it is my responsibility to read it and become familiar with its contents.
-I acknowledge that this Handbook supersedes all prior oral and written statements by ADCS concerning the employment policies, guidelines and benefits described herein.
-I understand that if I do not understand any portion of the Handbook or if I have any questions not answered by the Handbook, I should consult with the Chief of Staff.
+I also acknowledge that I have received a copy of this Employee Manual, and that it is my responsibility to read it and become familiar with its contents.
+I acknowledge that this Manual supersedes all prior oral and written statements by ADCS concerning the employment policies, guidelines and benefits described herein.
+I understand that if I do not understand any portion of the Manual or if I have any questions not answered by the Manual, I should consult with the Chief of Staff.

 Employee’s Signature